3lvis/Performance/README.md

 # Sync Performance

-Shows Sync's performance of loading objects without blocking the main thread.
+Shows Sync's performance of loading tens of thousands objects without blocking the main thread.

 ## Running the project